jleivo/ha_shelly/README.md

 # ha_shelly

-Additional code for Shelly EM3 for HA
+Additional code for Shelly EM3 for HA.